logo

 “Did you shave on the bed?”
 Lara was astonished.

 I shrugged.
-She also shrugged and pulled the sheet from under her body, flinging it at her feet because it was already wet from her sweat.
-Then she kicked it on the floor and turned around, and soon after, she stopped moving.
-She seemed asleep, or at least pretended to be asleep; I couldn’t tell for sure.
+She also shrugged and pulled the bed sheet from under her body, flinging it at her feet because it was already wet from her sweat.
+Then she kicked it on the floor, turning around, and soon after, she stopped moving altogether.
+She seemed asleep or pretended to be sleeping; I couldn’t tell for sure.

-I looked at her for a while and went to the balcony for a quick cigarette.
+I looked at her for a while and then went to the balcony for a quick cigarette.
 It was already getting dark.
 As I smoked, I thought about Lara.
 Lately, she was acting very strangely—something was definitely wrong with her.
-She was too secretive and moody and would go out early in the day and alone, which was very untypical of her.
-And it wasn’t like the weather was so pleasant and encouraging for outdoor activities!
-I thought that first thing in the morning, I would tell her that we had to leave the hotel and move to my place.
-Things were getting too complicated and dangerous here!
+She was too secretive and moody and would go out alone early in the day, which wasn’t typical of her.
+And it wasn’t like the weather was so pleasant and encouraging for outdoor activities either!
+I wanted to tell her we should leave the hotel and move to my place because things here were getting too complicated and dangerous, but I left it for the morning.

-I stayed onto the balcony until I finished the cigarette and then finished another one.
-After that, I stepped back inside and turned the TV on, lying on the bare mattress beside Lara.
-After having such a peaceful and relaxing day, I didn’t feel like sleeping, but I had nothing else to do except watch some stupid show or news.
+I stayed on the balcony until I finished the cigarette and then finished another one.
+Afterward, I stepped back inside and turned the TV on, lying on the bare mattress beside my assistant.
+After such a peaceful and relaxing day, I didn’t feel like sleeping, so I watched some stupid show.
 After an hour and a half of staring at the screen, I finally dozed off with my head full of crap, and almost in my dream, I thought that my crazy friends—the bum with the tin basin and the bartender—were probably right about television after all.
-It really had the power to brainwash people and turn them into fucking zombies.
+It really had the power to brainwash people’s minds and turn them into fucking zombies.

 A couple of minutes later, I fell into Morpheus’ arms for the rest of the night.